1950s American automobile culture: Drive-in movies

 The drive-in theater is a form of cinema structure consisting of a large outdoor movie screen, a projection booth, a concession stand and a large parking area for automobiles, where patrons view the movie from the comfort of their cars and listen via an electric speaker placed at each parking spot.

-Although drive-in movies first appeared in 1933, it was not until well after the post-war era that they became popular, enjoying their greatest success in the 1950s, reaching a peak of more than 4,000 theaters in the United States alone.
+Although drive-in movies first appeared in 1933, it was not until well after the post-war era that they became popular when more people began owning vehicles, enjoying their greatest success in the 1950s, reaching a peak of more than 4,000 theaters in the United States alone.
 Drive-in theaters have been romanticized in popular culture with the movie American Graffiti and Grease and the television series Happy Days.
 They developed a reputation for showing B movies, typically monster or horror films, and as "passion pits", a place for teenagers to make out.
 While drive-in theaters are rarer today with only 366 remaining and no longer unique to America, they are still associated as part of the 1950s' American car culture.
 By the beginning of 2020, the number of fully operational drive-ins has dropped to 20.
 Drive-in movies have seen somewhat of a resurgence in popularity in the 21st century, due in part to baby boomer nostalgia, as well as some increased interest during the COVID-19 pandemic in the United States, which forced conventional movie theaters to close..

 Robert Schuller started the nation's first drive-in church in 1955 in Garden Grove, California.
 After his regular 9:30 am service in the chapel 4 mi away, he would travel to the drive-in for a second Sunday service.
 Worshipers listened to his sermon from the comfort of their cars, using the movie theater's speaker boxes.